 Taralli is a wonderful baked wheat flour rings that are a classic snack in Italy.
 These little round cracker-like Italian Black Pepper Cookies are a bit addicting so be warned.
-Taralli biscuits are savory bites that are crispy on the outside and have flaky inside.
-The taste is a wonderful combination of floral olive oil and spicy black pepper with every nibble.
+The tiny savory bites have a crispy outside and flaky inside that traditionally is dunked into wine when eating - now who can say no to that!?

 I enjoy these as a savory treat and like them as a snack or addition to a bread basket like breadsticks or on a charcuterie board with fruit, cheese, salumi, jams, baked artichoke hearts, & olives.
 They are great to serve with lasagna or sausage & peppers.